Start A Whole Bible Assembly

 26 What then, brothers?
 When you come together, each one has a hymn, a lesson, a revelation, a tongue, or an interpretation.
 Let all things be done for building up.
 (1 Corinthians 14:26 ESV)

 We've got some tools for you that will help.
-There's the Manna booklet on the Parasha page, Study Helps, and Berea (the forum at wholebible.com).
-If we need to, we can set up a private forum for leaders only at Berea.
-That way not everyone can see what we are talking about and we can help each other while keeping it quiet.
-There's also Bruce's book Hidden In Plain Sight, which gives a framework for whole Bible concepts and Scriptural backup.
+There's the Manna booklet on the Parasha page, Study Helps, and our forum (the blog at wholebible.com).
+There's also Bruce's book Whole Bible Christianity, which gives a framework for whole Bible concepts and Scriptural backup.

 Whole Bible Congregation Government